 You might think your big 4x4 can handle whatever our terrain can throw at it, but some of these tracks are used by armoured and tracked vehicles.
 Just because a Warrior or Scimitar can get round doesn't mean your car can.

 The picture above was taken on Salisbury Plain.
-The person had been driving up the knife edge in the top right of the picture.
+The person had been driving up the knife edge in the top left of the picture.
 As he got to the top he flipped backwards onto the roof and was then pulled back down the slope by his mate.
 He didn’t suffer any injuries apart from a big dent to his pride, although the outcome could have been very different.

 Driving dangerously is an invitation to disaster anywhere, but it could be even worse on the training estate.
 Many roads on MOD land are uneven and you never know what’s around the corner – you might crash into a troop of soldiers or even a tank.
 And trust us, the tank will win.

 Plenty of people driving on MOD land do so safely and in accordance with the laws.
 Those who don’t are taking their lives in their hands.
 If you’re driving on the military training estate, stick to Public Rights of Way or Permissive Rights of Way that are open to the public, and drive sensibly and carefully.